vjoshy/ATQ_Surveillance_Package/README.md

 # simulating households with children
 house_children <- subpop_children(elementary_df, n = 2)
-#> Please enter proportion of parents as a couple: Please enter proportion of coupled parents with 1, 2, 3+ children separated by space:Please enter proportion of single parents with 1, 2, 3+ children separated by space:Please enter proportion of children that are of elementary school age:
+#> Please enter proportion of parents as a couple: Enter proportion of coupled parents with 1, 2, 3+ children separated by space:Enter proportion of single parents with 1, 2, 3+ children separated by space:Please enter proportion of children that are of elementary school age:

 # Enters values for prompts from subpop_nochildren() function
 lines <- c(0.23246269, 0.34281716, 0.16091418, 0.16427239, 0.09953358, 0.4277052)